 When you are planning on filing for divorce or have recently been handed divorce papers, there are many issues that need to be addressed before a final agreement can be reached.
 For every facet of your married life and even many aspects of your private life, there can be a complication and roadblock.
 Ilkhanoff & Silverstein is here to help you understand the process ahead.
 Getting divorced is never an easy situation.
 Ilkhanoff & Silverstein handles both contested and uncontested divorce, property distribution, alimony, and high net worth divorces.
+We are proud to offer quality mediation services to help you have the most peaceful divorce possible.
 Our firm is dedicated to the future of our clients.
 If you are getting a divorce, it is important to retain the services of an experienced law firm.
 Contact Ilkhanoff & Silverstein for a consultation today.

 Filing and serving the Complaint